 Surgery for craniosynostosis can be carried out at different ages depending on the baby’s condition and in consultation with the surgeon.
 The surgery procedure is designed to ensure that the child’s brain is not compressed by releasing the fused sutures, allowing the skull to grow as it should, relieving pressure on the brain.

 If a flattening is noticed, it’s important for parents to get their baby’s head checked out by a specialist.
 Doing so will allow them to receive a diagnosis and find out the next steps to take.
 Surgical treatment is not a consideration for plagiocephaly and brachycephaly if it is corrected early.
 Craniosynostosis however, requires surgery for correction.
-If you are concerned about your baby’s head shape, contact us today to book a free consultation with one of our clinicians to find out the best treatment option for you.
+If you are concerned about your baby’s head shape, contact us today to book a free consultation with one of our clinicians and find out about the best treatment option for your little one.
 Our friendly team can help to diagnose your baby’s condition and advise you on the next step!